Teacher trip to the Maya Area

 Day 2: Antigua

 Presentation and workshop at Casa Herrera, a beautifully preserved 17th-century mansion, which acts as a research and teaching facility for Central American archaeologists.

 This will be followed by a Kaqchikel language workshop with Ixnal, a Maya woman and Kaqchikel language scholar.

 One of the restaurants we will be visiting – El Sabor del Tiempo

 In the morning, we will visit Melody Primary School in Chimaltenango where 80% of the children are Maya.

-The school is part of the Chok Education charity and provides quality schooling to underprivileged children.
+The school is part of Chok Education, a UK charity that I set-up.
+It provides quality schooling to underprivileged children.
 We will meet the teachers and children and learn about their school day and life in their community.
 In so doing, you may want to extend your trip to carry out volunteer work with the school.

 I have raised funds to have the internet installed at the school, so you will be able to introduce the children you meet to your class via skype when you return to the UK.